My read-only home

 , .config

-, and .local
+, and

-but moving those on a running system is a bit cumbersome and I haven’t done it yet.
-I’d probably have to file a few bug reports as well, I’m not sure all the programs I use handle $XDG_CONFIG_HOME
+done it yet.
+I’d probably have to file a few bug reports as well, I’m not sure all the

-and friends properly.
-I’m not even sure if my dotfiles handle them properly. 😬
+sure if my dotfiles handle them properly. 😬

-The whole XDG situation is well defined and facilitates backups (include $XDG_DATA_HOME
+is well-defined and facilitates backups (include $XDG_DATA_HOME

-and $XDG_CONFIG_HOME
+and

 , exclude $XDG_CACHE_HOME

-) or resetting to factory defaults without loosing user data (delete $XDG_CONFIG_HOME
+factory defaults without loosing user data (delete $XDG_CONFIG_HOME

 Hidden files always felt messy and like a workaround to me.
 They don’t provide much benefit apart from hiding a mess of weirdly placed configuration files.
 A suspicion which gets reinforced by the old legend of them being nothing more than an exploited bug.
 On the other hand, hiding a mess might just be a good enough reason for them to exist.
-In the end it’s probably just personal preference.
+In the end, it’s probably just personal preference.

 My hierarchy is just that and does away with hidden files (in $HOME

-and similar special casing in file browsers and libraries.
-Even the likes of git wouldn’t strictly require them, they could just use git/
+likes of git wouldn’t strictly require them, they could just use git/

-and git/ignore
+and

 instead of .git